thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

   }
 }
 ```
-We look up the occurrence info of our defined `var` to determine what to do with this binding.
+The fate of our binding is decided by the occurrence info of our defined `var`.
 First up is a `Dead` variable:

 ```rs